anettrolikova/planett/index.md

 I started my mind garden on [Tumbr](https://anettrolikova.tumblr.com/), it is like a public [Mind Garden](https://nesslabs.com/mind-garden) where I share my notes,links to articles I read, sometimes I use it to vent my thoughts and clean my mind by writing about my day...
 It may look messy sometimes but I haven’t found a better platform where I can share my thoughts,yet.

-I created Ethereum Community YouTube channel where I did [interview with Udi](https://www.youtube.com/watch?v=JIgdzVraFGk&t=1105s).
+I created Ethereum Community YouTube channel where I did [interview with Udi Wertheimer](https://www.youtube.com/watch?v=JIgdzVraFGk&t=1105s).
 I would like to film more interviews with people from the Ethereum Ecosystem to give more perspectives out to the public about Ethereum, find ways how to improve, simplify Ethereum, get to know more about people in Ethereum... (unfinished as it is in experimental state).

 📝 I write notes and share interesting stuff to my [Mind Garden](https://anettrolikova.tumblr.com/)